RobG66/Gamelist-Manager/README.md

 - Map a network drive assistance
 - Open images in default editor
 - Create a terminal session to your Batocera host (openSSH)
+- Scrape????
+Who knows?!
+I'm now tinkering with that.
 - Save your cleaned up gamelist!

 The primary method of use requires mapping a network drive to the share  \\batocera\share.
 The default credentials are user:root, password:linux.
 The program can now securely store your credentials and assist you mapping a network drive if you like.